 Travel time: 30 minutes on the Underground

 Enjoy a taste of Princess Margaret’s lavish lifestyle in The Crown in an establishment visited by the fun-loving Princess herself.
 Little altered since Princess Margaret was known to enjoy their live music and cocktails, Ronnie Scott’s Jazz Club continues to welcome guests into the heart of the jazz world.
 Expect rich red carpets, dim table lamps and performances from some of the scene’s biggest names in addition to a dinner menu featuring caviar, lobster, risotto and steak.
-Served with the stage in-sight, diners will feel every inch the princess (or prince).
+Served with the stage in-sight, you’ll feel every inch the princess (or prince).

 Travel time: 30 minutes on the Underground